 The Australian Diabetes, Obesity and Lifestyle (AusDiab) study is the largest Australian longitudinal population-based study examining the natural history of diabetes, pre-diabetes (in which glucose metabolism is impaired but not to the level to cause diabetes), heart disease and kidney disease.

 AusDiab is a field survey involving both physical testing as well as questionnaires.
 A team of researchers went to each of the 42 randomly selected testing sites around Australia to individually test each of the 11,247 individuals who participated in the baseline study in 1999-2000.
 Six and a half thousand of these original participants came back to attend a similar survey five years later in 2004-2005.
 In addition, self-reported health information was obtained from more than 2000 of those who could not attend the survey site.
-In 2011 and 2012, a third survey was conducted, allowing an unprecedented opportunity to map the changing impact that diabetes, heart disease and kidney disease have on the Australian population.
-The findings of the third survey will be released in 2013.
+In 2011 and 2012, a third survey of these participants was conducted, allowing an unprecedented opportunity to map the changing impact that diabetes, heart disease and kidney disease have on the Australian population.
+The findings of the third survey were released in August 2013.

 AusDiab sister studies